 Of the appointment of Stewart, Struppa said, “Reg is an exceptionally accomplished leader who I believe will have an immeasurable impact at Chapman.
 He joins us at a critical time as we work to elevate and advance our commitment to diversity, equity and inclusion and continue to improve the experience for our students, faculty and staff.”

-Stewart joins Chapman after serving as Vice President of Diversity, Equity and Inclusion at Iowa State University.
+Stewart joins Chapman after serving as vice president of diversity, equity and inclusion at Iowa State University.
 Prior to Iowa State, he held a similar role at the University of Nevada, Reno.

-Stewart has received recognition from the U.S. Department of Education, former Senate Majority Leader Harry Reid, the College Board, Excelencia in Education, the NAACP, the Nevada System of Higher Education and the Ames (Iowa) Chamber of Commerce.
+During his distinguished career, Stewart has received recognition from the U.S. Department of Education, former Senate Majority Leader Harry Reid, the College Board, Excelencia in Education, the NAACP, the Nevada System of Higher Education and the Ames (Iowa) Chamber of Commerce.
 His TEDx Talk, “Cultural (il)Literacy: What Modern America Needs to Know,” is widely used as a teaching tool in both corporate and educational settings.
 In 2019, Stewart was recognized with the Ames Humanitarian Award.

 “If you’re not strong in DEI, your organization becomes obsolete,” said Stewart.
 “Does the senior DEI officer fix racism in America?
 No. But we work to look at how Chapman’s history and policy affects procedures and impacts populations.
 The aim is to make DEI a central part of every conversation at Chapman.”